Croglin

-Croglin is the name of a village, former civil parish, beck (stream), and grange in Cumbria in England.
+Croglin is the name of a village, former civil parish, beck (stream), and grange now in the parish of Ainstable, in the Westmorland and Furness district, Cumbria, England.

 Croglin is a quiet picturesque fellside village between the Pennines and the River Eden, about 14 mi south-east of Carlisle.
 The surrounding land is used for agriculture, mainly sheep.
 A small river, Croglin Water, flows through the valley down into the River Eden.
 In 1931 the parish had a population of 198.

 A village has existed in this location for a long time and may originally have been two separate hamlets.
 There has been a church on the current site since the Norman period, but the present building, dedicated to St. John the Baptist, was erected in 1878 to a design by J. Hewison of Edinburgh.
 There is a post office, which opens two mornings a week, and a pub, the Robin Hood.

 Because of its proximity to the Scottish borders, the village was often raided by the Border Reivers in the 15th century.
 The lower two stories of a pele tower still survive, incorporated into the house formerly known as Croglin Vicarage, now The Old Pele, a testament to that need for defence.

 A toy manufacturer, Croglin Toys, was set up in the village in 1980, but now operates from nearby Lazonby.
 A small dairy in the area, Thornby Moor Dairy, founded in 1979, has developed a type of cheese made from ewe's milk, known as Croglin Cheese.

 History

 The name Croglin is probably a compound of a Middle English word crōk, "bend", ultimately derived from Old Norse krókr, and Old English hlynn, "torrent".
-Though the location of Croglin favours this explanation, also possible is derivation from Brittonic crǖg, "abrupt/isolated hill" and lïnn, "a pool" is also possible (c.f.
-Welsh crug-llyn).
+Though the location of Croglin favours this explanation, also possible is derivation from Brittonic crǖg, "abrupt/isolated hill" and lïnn, "a pool" is also possible (cf. Welsh crug-llyn).

 On 1 April 1934 the parish was abolished and merged with Ainstable, part also went to Cumrew.